jakobwilm/slstudio/README.md

 * Depending on your camera: libdc1394, FlyCapture API, XIMEA xiApi, IDS Imaging uEye API

 The project has successfully been compiled on Ubuntu 22.04, OS X 10.9 and Windows 7.
 The tested and recommended OS is Ubuntu 22.04.

+## Using components
+The mathematical/algorithmic and hardware interface parts reside in individual classes from the presentation layer and business logic.
+The algorithmic classes (Codec*,  Triangulator, Camera, Projector) have very few external dependencies and are designed to be used on their own or in different environments.
+The Matlab interface shows what this might look like.

+While the algorithm classes could easily be separated into a static/dynamic library, we currently see little value in doing so, and recommend to copy the relevant classes to a new project.
+Please note license terms.

 ### Ubuntu 22.04
 Ubuntu also has all of the dependencies available as packages (except camera libraries).
 Running the following line should have you (almost) set: